Vermont Fishing License (2026): Cost, Where to Buy & Rules

 Do you need a fishing license in Vermont?

 Yes.
 Vermont requires a fishing license to fish recreationally.
-Children (typically under 16) are usually exempt, and residents over 65 often qualify for a discounted or free senior license.
+Children under 15 are exempt.
+No reduced-price annual senior license.
+Vermont residents 66 and older buy a one-time $60 PERMANENT fishing license — cheap but not free, and not an annual product.
 Always confirm current rules with the Vermont Fish & Wildlife Department before you fish.

 Where do you buy a Vermont fishing license?